LHNCBC/metamaplite/Design.md

 # MetaMap Lite

+## Description

+###  NER stages

+MetaMapLite segments text using sentence or blank line markers using OpenNLP's sentence segmenter or MetaMapLite's blank line seqmenter.
+Tokenizes sentences using tokenizer based of Original MetaMap's tokenization regime.
+Part-of-speech information is added to tokenized text using OpenNLP's part-of-speech tagger.
+Mapping is done using dictionary lookup discarding any match subsumed by longest match found in the dictionary.

+Below is an example of sentence level named entity recognition in which a token list for the sentence "Papillary Thyroid Carcinoma is a Unique Clinical Entity." is progressed:

+     Given Example:
+        "Papillary Thyroid Carcinoma is a Unique Clinical Entity."

+      Check the following:
+        "Papillary Thyroid Carcinoma is a Unique Clinical Entity" "Papillary Thyroid Carcinoma is a Unique Clinical" "Papillary Thyroid Carcinoma is a Unique"
+        "Papillary Thyroid Carcinoma is a"
+        "Papillary Thyroid Carcinoma is"
+        "Papillary Thyroid Carcinoma"   --> match
+                                    "is a Unique Clinical Entity"
+                                    "is a Unique Clinical"
+                                    "is a Unique"
+									"is a"
+									"is"
+	                                   "a Unique Clinical Entity"
+									   "a Unique Clinical"
+									   "a Unique"
+                                       "a"
+								         "Unique Clinical Entity"
+									     "Unique Clinical"
+									     "Unique" --> match
+									            "Clinical Entity"
+									            "Clinical" --> match
+                                                "Entity" --> match

+Four entities are found by MetaMapLite:

+       "Papillary Thyroid Carcinoma"
+       "Unique"
+	   "Clinical"
+	   "Entity"

+applying Context negation and temporality detection.

+### Dictionary Lookup

+The underlying dictionary lookup uses a inverted file implemenations where the dictionary is divided in to several partitions where each partition contains only terms which have the same termlength.

+The implementation uses the Java NIO class java.nio.MappedByteBuffer to access the systems virtual memory facilities to improve I/O performance.

 ## Feature Requests

-1. add support for exclusion of some cui/term combination (see MetaMap's special terms file)
+1. add support for exclusion of some cui/term combination (see MetaMap's special terms file) [done?]
 2. support entity lookup using two separate dataset (UMLS and custom, etc.)

 ## Known bugs